tarantool/doc/doc/reference/configuration/configuration_reference.rst

     In the example, the checkpoint daemon creates a snapshot every two hours until it has created three snapshots.
-After creating a new snapshot (the fourth one), the oldest snapshot (and any associated write-ahead-log files) is deleted.
+After creating a new snapshot (the fourth one), the oldest snapshot and any associated write-ahead-log files are deleted.

     ..
 NOTE::